You start a blog, create great content and wait for the floods of visitors that will soon become part of your community.

 Over to you

-It’s time to start growing your audience, there’s a lot of tools in this list so go on and see how much of a difference it makes for your blog.
+It’s time to start growing your audience, there’s a lot of tools in this list so go on and see how much of a difference they can make for your blog.

 Disclosure: * Denotes an affiliate link – if you click and make a purchase we may receive a small commission.
 This helps us keeps the lights on (so to speak) and means we can keep delivering helpful posts like this one.